 - Verify that you meet the NCPS requirements:

 - A minimum of 3,000 supervised work or volunteer experience providing direct peer support

 - Using the Certification Guidelines: Credential Standards and Requirements Table for reference, complete the online application, including obtaining professional and supervisory letters of recommendation.

 - Pay $225 application fee.

-- Once approved, your certification specialist will work with you to schedule an examination at a testing location near you.
+- Once approved, your certification specialist will work with you to schedule an examination online or at a testing location near you.

 - Pay $200 examination fee.

 - Review your knowledge and prepare for the examination with our National Certified Peer Specialist (NCPS) Self-Assessment Checklist and Test Preparation guide.

 - Take the exam.
 You will receive your results upon completion.

 MHA began working on the MHA National Certified Peer Specialist (NCPS) certification in 2015.
 In partnership with the Florida Certification Board, MHA convened a group of subject matter experts including Patrick Hendry, Sue Bergeson, Larry Fricks, Tom Lane, Joseph Rogers, Janie Marsh, Andrew Bertagnolli, Andrea Crook, Larry Real, and Brenda Bergeson.